FurkanGozukara/Stable-Diffusion/Tutorials/Deep-Voice-Clone-Tutorial-Tortoise-TTS.md

 None of the things in this tutorial won't affect your other installations such as Stable Diffusion

+Join our discord channel and ask any questions : https://discord.com/servers/software-engineering-courses-secourses-772774097734074388

 ## prerequisites

 To follow this video you need to have Python 3.10.x to be installed on your computer and have basic knowladge about how to use